Abigail Ratchford Flaunts Cleavage And Pert Backside In Pink Snakeskin Bikini On Instagram

 “I feel like I’ve been really lucky — I’ve gone from small-town Pennsylvania to this crazy life in LA,” she said in an interview with Cosmopolitan Magazine.

-Interesting enough, she originally wanted to be a veterinarian but an allergy to both cats and dogs caused her to seek a different path.
+Interesting enough, she originally wanted to be a veterinarian, but an allergy to both cats and dogs caused her to seek a different path.

 While other Instagram models claim that they got their looks naturally or through hard work at the gym, the 27-year-old brunette beauty has been open about getting “enhancements” done on her body.